-Functional Family Therapy (FFT) is committed to the highest standards of training, consultation, and service.
-FFT trains and certifies groups of three to eight therapists in a wide variety of settings.
-We ask potential FFT providers/sites to begin by reviewing the materials on this page and contacting us to complete the application for site certification.
-A conference call will then be arranged with representatives of the site and FFT to answer questions, identify challenges and think through the next steps.
-Once both parties concur the site is ready to proceed, FFT training will be scheduled.
+FFT LLC is committed to the highest standards of training, consultation, and service.
+FFT LLC trains and certifies groups of three to eight therapists in a wide variety of settings.
+We ask potential Functional Family Therapy providers/sites to begin by reviewing the materials on this page and contacting us to complete the application for site certification.
+A conference call will then be arranged with representatives of the site and FFT LLC to answer questions, identify challenges and think through the next steps.
+Once both parties concur the site is ready to proceed, Functional Family Therapy training will be scheduled.

 Phases of FFT Training